Cover image source: amandalpaca

 Every web savvy Singaporean should be familiar with news portal TheSmartLocal.
 You might even be a fan of its YouTube channel and its hosts, like the affable Amanda Feng!
 Besides sharing her journey as amandalpaca on IG, Amanda is also a first-time homeowner of her very own HDB flat.
 And we at Livspace were lucky enough to be the ones who helped her bring her dream home to life.

 Join us as we dive into Amanda’s experience while designing her first home with Livspace.
 Be sure to stick around to the end to see what her beautiful modern bohemian space looks like.
-You can also take the virtual tour of her new home on YouTube:

 In Conversation With Amanda Feng, TheSmartLocal